FREE Access Week back this September 2020!

 Terms and Conditions

-• The conservation fee will be waived for visitors to any CapeNature reserve that is open to the public between 23 and 29 September 2019.
+- The conservation fee will be waived for visitors to selected CapeNature reserves between 16 and 22 September 2020.

-• Free access fee will pertain to general access (conservation fee) and hiking, mountain biking and picnicking.
-The waiver will NOT apply to the Whale Trail or concessions (including canopy tours, bouldering, horse riding etc).
+- Free access fee will pertain to general access (conservation fee) and hiking and mountain biking.
+The waiver will NOT apply to the Whale Trail, partners or concessions (including canopy tours, bouldering, horse riding etc).

-• Zero (R0) rated permits need to be given to everyone accessing the reserve during this time, as per usual standard procedure to ensure that all access numbers and activity numbers are recorded.
+- R0 rated permits needs to be given to everyone accessing the reserve during this time, as per usual standard procedure to ensure that all access numbers and activity numbers are recorded.